 Sec.
 1793.
-Medicaid Overpayment Standard of Promptness - NEW (UNENFORCEABLE)
+Medicaid Overpayment Standard of Promptness - NEW

 Conference prohibits DHHS from recovering an overpayment if DHHS notifies the provider more than 180 days after receipt of the overpayment.
-(Signing letter states section is unenforceable).

 Sec.
 1801.
 Primary Care Rates - REVISED

 Requires DHHS to continue the increase in Medicaid rates to primary care service providers and establish policies to limit the rate increase to practitioners that solely practice primary care; requires a report.
 Conference replaces "under the supervision of a physician" with "in collaboration with a physician".